 - “Space cakes” and other edibles consumed via the gastrointestinal tract are probably the most common type of edible.
-This includes all types of cakes, pretzels, cookies, biscuits, and anything else that can otherwise be mixed, cooked, or baked with cannabis (and not simply covered with it).
-How long do edibles last when it comes to foods like cakes before they expire?
+This includes all kinds of cakes, pretzels, cookies, biscuits, and anything else that can otherwise be mixed, cooked or baked with cannabis (and not simply covered with it).
+How long do edibles last for foods like cakes before they expire?
 The rule of thumb is that if stored and preserved in the fridge, edibles last for 5-7 days.

 Lollipops and Other Sublingual Edibles

 - “Cannabis lollipops” and other sublingual edibles don’t show an immediate effect, as you might expect from smoking, but they act faster than space cakes.
 This includes lollipops and products consumed similarly, such as bonbons.
-How long do edibles last when it comes to foods like lollipops before they expire?
-Edibles like cannabis candy, lollipops, and gummies are made primarily with sugar, allowing them to last longer vs. other types of edibles.
-The rule of thumb is that if you store your edibles in the refrigerator, it will preserve your lollipop edibles for 7 days or more.
+How long do edibles last for foods like lollipops before they expire?
+Edibles like cannabis candy, lollipops, and gummies are made primarily with sugar, allowing them to last longer than other edibles.
+The rule of thumb is that storing your edibles in the refrigerator will preserve your lollipop edibles for seven days or more.

 How Much Should You Take?